Everything you need to know about elk ivories.

 This is a very common question and has been for hundreds of years.
 Native Americans were some of the first to use elk ivories as currency.
 Today they are prized by jewelers and crafts enthusiasts.
 One of the most popular uses for them is to make elk ivory jewelry.

 But when it comes to putting a dollar value on an elk tooth, it can get complicated.
 It doesn't appear the value is significantly high today.
-There are lots of the stuff on sale on eBay for "Buy it Now" prices around $30-40 a pair.
+There are lots of the stuff on sale on eBay for "Buy it Now" prices around $30-40 a pair here in the United States.
 I noted several lots of unmatched ivories that only had a few hours of bidding left.
 The prices were anywhere from $10-46 at the most.
 A lot probably depends on condition, size and color.

 Any sort of ivory is bound to have some value.
 But it's not like elk are an uncommon animal in North America.
 So, we're guessing these prices are probably close to what you could get.
 That's not bad for a set of tiny, prehistoric tusks, but it's not a fortune either.